tyconsulting/blog.tyang.github.io/_posts/2012-04-27-using-scom-to-count-logs-and-produce-reports.md

 Pre-requisites:
 <ul>
 	<li>Install the Performance Report Model in SCOM reporting SSRS.
 Here’s a detailed instruction (even though it was written for SCOM 2007 SP1, it’s also applies to SCOM 2007 R2): <a title="http://www.systemcentercentral.com/BlogDetails/tabid/143/IndexID/20269/Default.aspx" href="http://www.systemcentercentral.com/BlogDetails/tabid/143/IndexID/20269/Default.aspx">http://www.systemcentercentral.com/BlogDetails/tabid/143/IndexID/20269/Default.aspx</a></li>
 	<li>Please Note that in above article, it uses Event model as example.
-The report I’m going to create uses Performance model. so please make sure <strong>Performance.smdl</strong> is uploaded into SCOM Reporting SSRS and configured to use the “<strong>Data Warehouse Main</strong>” data source.</li>
+The report I’m going to create uses Performance model. so please make sure <strong>Performance.smdl</strong> is uploaded into SCOM Reporting SSRS and configured to use the "<strong>Data Warehouse Main</strong>" data source.</li>
 	<li>Import the half finished management pack (with the data source module and the perf collection rule) into a SCOM management group (preferably your development environment).</li>
 	<li>Create an override or simply change the schedule of the rule to run ASAP so the perf data is collected. this is very useful when testing the report later on.</li>
 	<li></li>